ndidiesther/cil-internship-cohort-02/Ajayi Abiola/UI_UX Design/UI_UX Tutorial_4.md

 Their work touches the entire end-to-end journey of a user's interaction with a product, and includes identifying new opportunities for the product and business.

+Here is are UX designer’s typical tasks and responsibilities.

+### Strategy and content:

+* Competitor analysis
+* Customer analysis and user research
+* Product structure and strategy
+* Content development

+### Wireframing and prototyping:

+* Wireframing
+* Prototyping
+* Testing and iteration
+* Development planning

+### Execution and analytics

+* Coordination with UI designer(s)
+* Coordination with developer(s)
+* Tracking goals and Integration
+* Analysis and iteration

 ## 3. How is UX design different to other design fields?

 UX design is focused on anything that affects the user's journey to solve that problem, positive or negative, both on-screen and off.